9.4 Interviewing, Observation, Collateral Data, and Diagnosis

 • Clinical interviewing is both a relationship skill and an assessment method, so questions must be purposeful, respectful, and tied to decision needs.

-• Diagnosis should integrate symptoms, duration, impairment, context, differential diagnosis, medical and substance factors, and cultural formulation.
+• Diagnosis integrates symptoms, duration, impairment, context, differential diagnosis, medical and substance factors, and cultural formulation.

 • Collateral information can improve accuracy when self-report is limited, inconsistent, or insufficient for the referral question.

-• Part 2 diagnostic items often test caution, sequencing, and communication rather than simple label recognition.
+• Part 2 diagnostic items test caution, sequencing, and communication rather than simple label recognition.

 From interview data to diagnostic judgment

 A clinical interview is not just a conversation.
-It is a structured professional method for gathering information, building working alliance, testing hypotheses, and deciding what to do next.
+It is a structured professional method for gathering information, building a working alliance, testing hypotheses, and deciding what to do next.
 On EPPP Part 2-Skills, interview questions should be purposeful and responsive to the referral concern.
-The psychologist needs enough information to evaluate symptoms, impairment, risk, context, strengths, and the client's understanding of the problem.
+The psychologist needs enough information to evaluate symptoms, impairment, risk, context, strengths, and the client's own understanding of the problem.
+Structured and semi-structured formats improve coverage and reliability, while open-ended prompts elicit meaning and narrative that closed questions miss.

-Observation adds data that self-report may miss.
-Affect, speech, attention, behavior, orientation, psychomotor activity, interpersonal style, and response to questions can all inform hypotheses.
-Observation is not proof by itself, and it can be biased by culture, disability, stress, medication, sleep, or setting.
-The skilled answer treats observation as one source to integrate, not as a shortcut to certainty.
+Observation adds data that self-report can omit.
+The mental status examination organizes observation across appearance, behavior, speech, mood and affect, thought process and content, perception, cognition, insight, and judgment.
+Observation is not proof by itself and can be biased by culture, disability, stress, medication, sleep, or setting.
+The skilled answer treats observation as one source to integrate, not a shortcut to certainty.

 Data sourceUseful contributionDiagnostic caution

-Clinical interviewSymptoms, history, meaning, goals, risk, impairmentSelf-report may be incomplete, distorted, or affected by fear.
+Clinical interviewSymptoms, history, meaning, goals, risk, impairmentSelf-report may be incomplete, distorted, or fear-driven.

 Behavioral observationMental status, interaction style, task behavior, affectInterpret behavior in cultural and situational context.